This sweet summery fried fritter combines a soft yeasted dough, blueberries, and a creamy strawberry glaze made from real strawberries.

 - 1/4 cup (60ml) heavy cream, half-and-half, or whole milk

 - Prepare the dough: Whisk the warm milk, yeast, and 1 Tablespoon of sugar together in the bowl of your stand mixer fitted with a dough hook or paddle attachment.
 Cover and allow to sit for 5 minutes.

 - Add the remaining 7 Tablespoons of sugar, eggs, butter, vanilla extract, salt, nutmeg, and 1 cup flour.
-Beat on low speed for 30 seconds, scrape down the sides of the bowl with a rubber spatula, then add the remaining flour.
+Beat on low speed for 30 seconds, scrape down the sides of the bowl with a silicone spatula, then add the remaining flour.
 Beat on medium speed until the dough comes together and pulls away from the sides of the bowl, about 2 minutes.
 If needed, add more flour, 1 Tablespoon at a time, until the dough pulls away from the sides of the bowl.
 Don’t add too much flour, though.
-You want a slightly sticky dough. *If you do not own a mixer, you can mix this dough with a large wooden spoon or rubber spatula.
+You want a slightly sticky dough. *If you do not own a mixer, you can mix this dough with a large wooden spoon or silicone spatula.
 It will take a bit of arm muscle!*

 - Rise: Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise in a relatively warm environment for 1-2 hours or until double in size.
 (I always let it rise on the counter.
 Takes about 2 hours.
 For a tiny reduction in rise time, see my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)